-I. BACKGROUND
+II.
+BACKGROUND

-This proposal was initiated by the Council to have the Planning Commission make a recommendation to amend the comprehensive plan and zoning for properties along Milton Road South and South 376th Street from Single Family Medium Density (RS 35.0, one unit per 35,000 square feet) to Single Family High Density (RS 7.2, one unit per 7,200 square feet).
-The comprehensive plan amendment and rezone would permit the same residential density as the adjacent properties to the east of the proposed amendment area.
+This is a legislative action initiated by the City Council for a comprehensive plan amendment and rezone for 26 parcels (56.06 acres) in the Milton Road area east of I-5 (Exhibit A) from Single Family Medium Density Residential (RS 35.0, one unit per 35,000 square feet) to Single Family High Density Residential (RS 7.2, one unit per 7,200 square feet).
+If the proposed comprehensive plan amendment is approved, appropriate zoning changes would be made concurrently.